finos/rune-dsl/documentation/rosetta-modelling-component.md

         if lineage -> executionReference -> tradableProduct -> product -> security exists
 ```

-If a Rosetta path is applied to an attribute that does not have a value in the object it is being evaluated against, the result is *null* - i.e. there is no value.
+If a path expression is applied to an attribute that does not have a value in the object it is being evaluated against, the result is *null* - i.e. there is no value.
 If an attribute of that non-existant object is further evaluated, the result is still *null*.
 In the above example, if `executionReference` is *null*, the final `security` attribute will also evaluate to *null*.

 {{< notice info "Note" >}}
-In situations where the context of the object in which the Rosetta path expression should be evaluated is not already specified (e.g. reporting rules or conditional mapping), the Rosetta path should begin with the data type name e.g. `WorkflowStep -> eventIdentifier`. where applicable, this requirement is enforced by syntax validation in the Rosetta DSL.
+In situations where the context of the object in which the path expression should be evaluated is not already specified (e.g. reporting rules or conditional mapping), the path should begin with the data type name e.g. `WorkflowStep -> eventIdentifier`. where applicable, this requirement is enforced by syntax validation in the Rosetta DSL.
 {{< /notice >}}

 ## Operator